 In this article, you'll learn how to keep your campaigns out of Outlook's junk folder.

 Spam filter settings change frequently, and they pay attention to subscriber actions, like opens and clicks.
-If a subscriber marks your campaign as spam, Outlook's filters will likely send your next campaign to the junk folder.
+If a subscribed contact marks your campaign as spam, Outlook's filters will likely send your next campaign to their junk folder.

-The best way to avoid this is to maintain a clean list of engaged subscribers who look forward to receiving your campaigns in their inboxes.
+The best way to avoid this is to maintain a clean audience of engaged subscribers who look forward to receiving your email campaigns in their inboxes.

-Custom domain authentication improves delivery rates and tells spam filters your campaigns are coming from a reliable domain.
-If you send campaigns from an address associated with your own domain, set up authentication to help your campaigns arrive in the inbox.
+Email domain authentication improves delivery rates and tells spam filters your email campaigns are coming from a reliable domain.
+If you send campaigns from an email address associated with your own domain, set up authentication to help your campaigns arrive in the inbox.